yogesh-desai/WebCrawlerTokopedia/README.md

 ## Features

-* It has fecther and extractor functions.
+* It has fetcher and extractor functions.
+* The fetcher is specifically designed with Filter function.
 * It uses goroutines and channels to make tasks parallel and faster.
 * It has Flags, with bydefault values.
 You can give your own values at runtime.
 * It also has the Memory Stats to keep track of memory being used by the program.

 ## TODOs